Your child's growth and wellbeing

 Students are exposed to natural, open-ended materials to facilitate learning through exploration, as well as multiple art mediums, stories, and music.
 Both the outdoor and indoor classrooms are age-appropriate and open in their design to invite movement and creativity.

 Our outdoor space is large, open, and filled with opportunities to run, climb, and play in a way that is safe and age-appropriate.
 Luck Ducklings has over an acre of both landscaped and forested property for children to explore with the guidance of their teacher.
+I believe that healthy risk-taking is paramount to the building blocks of childhood, and that the outdoors allows for that growth and confidence-building.

 We will continue to adhere to all Covid guidelines as specified through the Oregon Early Learning Division, as our number one priority is safety and respect for our students and their families.